 Treatment Options for People Who Have Facial Hair & Get Acne

 A few things that you can do to treat and control acne if you have facial hair include: Shaving less frequently or shaving in certain areas, such as the neck.
 This is because it may cause pimples around this area due to irritation from repeated shaves below your skin’s surface.
+Most importantly, you should make sure to use a clean razor that will not aggravate your skin.
 Additionally, using a glycerine-based shaving cream will make your skin softer and less likely to result in cuts, bumps, or acne.

 Another option would be leaving some beard growth but trimming the length of the hairs so that they are not too long – which can also irritate the surrounding skin and lead to breakouts.